AdamMc331/CMPTemplate/README.md

 This template uses [Danger](https://danger.systems) which will perform some checks against our pull requests.
 You can find the list of checks in the [Dangerfile](Dangerfile).
 In addition, we have a GitHub Actions workflow for Danger checks.

+> [!IMPORTANT]
-In order for that to work properly, you'll need to give Danger permission to comment on your repository.
+> In order for Danger to work properly, you'll need to give Danger permission to comment on your repository.

-You can do so by navigating to Repository Settings -> Actions -> General, scroll down to `Workflow Permissions` and set the permissions to read and write.
+> You can do so by navigating to Repository Settings -> Actions -> General, scroll down to `Workflow Permissions`and set the permissions to read and write.

 ### Templates